Akashpaila/Face-Recognition-Based-Attendance-System-/README.md

 6. Then you need to train the model
 7. After that you can recognize from webcam
 8. Also you can recognize from the uploaded picture

+Also i have Tried to implement the Anti spoofing technique using Blink detection.
+To checkout that run the EAR.py script for that you need to download shape_predictor_68_face_landmarks.dat file from internet